JessicaHenson01/MazeBot/README.md

 **Overview of Project**

 This is a one semester project completed for Intelligent Systems.
 Throughout our class we build a maze solving robots.
-There are 4 labs total and at the end of the semester the robot will be able to autonomously solve a maze while searching for treasures!
+Our robot is able to autonomously solve a maze while searching for treasures!

 **Links to Labs**